RavensbourneWebMedia/Digital_Advertising/sessions/02/README.md

 # Lecture Advertising Practices and Principles

-This weeks lecture will focus on [Advertising Practices and Principles.]
-(02/Week 2 Advertising Principles Practices.pdf)
+This weeks lecture will focus on [Advertising Practices and Principles.](02/Week 2 Advertising Principles Practices.pdf)

 Lets take a break.